 - Dataman Next.
 This is a simple data usage tracking app that helps me keep track of how much data I'm using on my iPhone.
 Theoretically, I have a grandfathered “unlimited data” plan with AT&T. Of course, AT&T “throttles” my data if I use what they consider “too much” (in other words, they're weaseling their way out of our agreement.
 Bad form, AT&T. But I digress).
 Dataman Next helps me keep track of where I am on my data plan.

-- Podcast I’m enjoying these days – The Art of Charm by Jordan Harbinger.
-The show promises that it’s the place “Where Ordinary Guys Become Extraordinary Men”.
+- Podcast I'm enjoying these days – The Jordan Harbinger Show by Jordan Harbinger.
 The language is a little rough for my taste sometimes, but the content is excellent (and so is the production).

 - Expandrive.
 Run Amazon Cloud Drive, Google Drive, Dropbox, Box, OneDrive, SFTP, S3 and more as a Network Drive.
 Seamless access to files without syncing them.
 You have to try this to appreciate its coolness.
 Available for Mac and Windows.

-Question: I’ll keep doing these posts if they have value to you.
+I'll keep doing these posts if they have value to you.
 Please share them if you like this, and let me know what you think in the comments.
-You can leave a comment by clicking here.